ThunderStorms21th/Galaxy-S7-AiO-kernel/README.md

    You should now have the sources correctly installed.

-SOFTWARE REQUIREMENTS
+# SOFT REQUIREMENTS:

-   Compiling and running the 3.x kernels requires up-to-date versions of various software packages.
-Consult Documentation/Changes for the minimum version numbers required and how to get updates for these packages.
-Beware that using excessively old versions of these packages can cause indirect errors that are very difficult to track down, so don't assume that you can just update packages when obvious problems arise during build or operation.
+   Compiling and running the 3.x kernels requires up-to-date versions of various software packages.Beware that using excessively old versions of these packages can cause indirect errors that are very difficult to track down, so don't assume that you can just update packages when obvious problems arise during build or operation.

-BUILD directory for the kernel:
+# SET UP LOCALS:

    When compiling the kernel, all output files will per default be stored together with the kernel source code.